 Some of the agents were obviously stiff necked about it, and took the time to sternly explain to Zimzod the legal ramifications of his actions.
 Knowing he could be arrested for even having asked, Zimzod was polite to the officers, even at their worst.
 The last thing he needed was for them to arrest him on a valid charge, given their standing with Duke Leonard at the moment.
 When he got responses asking if he wanted the parts or not, Zimzod generally asked if they had prices?
 This got nearly as many different responses as he had contacts.
 Eventually, one contact just sent Zimzod back an address.
 When he checked it out, the address was a location, roughly a quarter turn around the station, in an area of docks much like where the Hotel California was berthed.

-Figuring this lead could be good or bad, Zimzod called for a taxi and put on his executive armor under his clothes.
-He also considered what weapons he could conceal, just in case things got bad.
-He knew that showing off too much hardware might trigger reactions from both the local law seeing him and from those he might be dealing with.
-He also considered concealing a weapon, but realized that would violate the law despite his right to carry.
+Figuring the lead could be good or bad, Zimzod called for a taxi and put on executive armor under his clothes.
+He also considered what weapons he could conceal, in case things got bad.
+He knew that showing off too much hardware might trigger reactions, from both any local law encountered and from those he might be dealing with.
+He also thought about concealing a weapon.
+But, he realized that would violate the law despite his right to carry.
 After thinking about it, Zimzod rolled the dice and went unarmed, hoping his luck and executive armor held up.
-The ride to the location cost Cr 40, as it was a fair distance around the station.
-When he got there, Zimzod told the cab to wait for an extra Cr 20, as these docks were not well kept.
+The ride to the location, a fair distance around the station, cost Cr 40.
+When he got there, Zimzod told the cab to wait for an extra Cr 20, because the docks were not well kept in that area.

 Some light tubes were fading or out, passages were not as clean as he expected them to be and there were obvious 'wanderers' moving about.
 While there was a law enforcement presence, it was not nearly as great as in the more robust sections of the port.
 When Zimzod entered the address, he found a small reception area with a table of e-pads showing varying magazine titles, and a group of people sitting on cheap furniture, apparently waiting.
 Both the furniture and the people showed a great deal of age and abuse.
 None of those in the waiting area seemed to have even a credit to rub their fingers on, nor did they seem to show any spirit or animation when he arrived.
 One or two did look up.
 On the far end of the rectangular room was a window with an android receptionist in it.